-- What are the student work activities and products that students will engage in during a lesson? - What types of problem-solving do these student work products require?
-What types of thinking do these student work activities and products require? - How will students be actively engaged in problem-solving to demonstrate understanding and mastery of the lesson objective?

-• How can your lessons provide opportunities for students to engage in a variety of types of problem-solving tasks?
+- What are (were) the student work activities and products that students will engage (engaged) in during a (the) lesson? - What types of problem-solving do (did) these student work products require?
+What types of thinking do (did) these student work activities and products require? - How will (were) students be actively engaged in problem-solving to demonstrate understanding and mastery of the lesson objective? - How can (did) your (this) lessons (lesson) provide opportunities for students to engage in a variety of types of problem-solving tasks?